dotnet/docs-maui/docs/user-interface/controls/imagebutton.md

 # ImageButton

-The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.ImageButton> view combines the `Button` view and `Image` view to create a button whose content is an image.
+The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.ImageButton> view combines the <xref:Microsoft.Maui.Controls.Button> view and `Image` view to create a button whose content is an image.
 When you press the <xref:Microsoft.Maui.Controls.ImageButton> with a finger or click it with a mouse, it directs the app to carry out a task.
-However, unlike the `Button` the <xref:Microsoft.Maui.Controls.ImageButton> view has no concept of text and text appearance.
+However, unlike the <xref:Microsoft.Maui.Controls.Button> the <xref:Microsoft.Maui.Controls.ImageButton> view has no concept of text and text appearance.

 <xref:Microsoft.Maui.Controls.ImageButton> defines the following properties: